 My first break (not counting the “Love of News” award bestowed on me by fellow high school newspaper students) came as a regular correspondent for the Boston Globe from 2001-2002.
-I found the work vastly more rewarding than my then-position as a clinical research coordinator at Massachusetts General Hospital, so I crossed my fingers, quit my day job and jumped into journalism.
+And whoa, Nelly, I recalled instantly what the high school reporter in me already knew: that discovering characters, unearthing news and evoking the great grit of humanity lit up my heart and mind.
+This was what I wanted to do.
+So I crossed my fingers, quit my day job as a clinical research coordinator at Massachusetts General Hospital, and jumped into journalism.

 I landed a job as a staff writer at the Eagle-Tribune of Lawrence, Mass., a medium-sized daily where I worked from 2002-2005.
 On a community beat and then the education beat, I made myself a part of suburban North Andover and later urban Lawrence.
 It was at the ‘Trib’ that I learned to press local officials with tough questions, knock on the doors of grieving families and steer deftly through the controlled chaos of a daily newsroom.
 I also was fortunate to work on a team that won a Pulitzer Prize for Breaking News.